Drug Coverage Info

 Dispensing Fee Savings

-Our dispensing fee of $7.96 is substantially lower than most pharmacies in the province.
-This can result in savings of up to $50 per year per medication if you pay out of pocket for your medications.
+Our dispensing fee of $5.96 is substantially lower than most pharmacies in the province.
+This can result in savings of $85 per year per medication if you pay out of pocket for your medications.
 It also provides plan savings to your insurance plan.

 Shipping is free in Canada for PrEP, PEP, and HIV medications.